 How many people are in a typical class?

-Ask any of our students the best part about (Here) Yoga and they always say it’s “the space.”
-Our light-filled Malvern studio can hold up to a maximum of 40 clients per class comfortably, which means you always have space to find your flow without bumping into your neighbour.
+Ask any of our students the best part about (Here) Yoga, and they always say it’s the space.
+Our light-filled Malvern studio can hold up to a maximum of 50 clients per class comfortably, which means you always have space to find your flow without bumping into your neighbour.

 I’m running late, can I still join the class?

-Unfortunately, no, for the security of the students we lock the doors and turn off the buzzer during class.
-Ensure you give yourself time for parking and delays so you can arrive before the start of the class.
+For the security of the students, we lock the doors and turn off the door buzzer during class.
+Ensure that you give yourself time for parking and delays so you can arrive before the scheduled class start time.

 I’m pregnant or injured.
 Can I still attend (Here) Yoga classes?

 Each person is different, and we request that you are cleared by your doctor before attending class.
-We recommend getting the advice of your GP or Obstetrician, as heated classes might not suitable during pregnancy or injury, especially for beginners.
-Always advise your Instructor of your injuries or pregnancy prior to the class and listen to your body.
-A medical certificate from your doctor might be necessary before you can attend, or start with a private class to assess if classes will be appropriate in the future.
+We recommend getting the advice of your GP or Obstetrician, as heated classes might not suitable based on your individual medical history.
+Always advise your teacher of your injuries or pregnancy prior to the class and listen to your body.
+A medical certificate from your doctor might be necessary before you can attend.

 How long after birth can I come back to attend (Here) Yoga classes?

-We ask that you wait until after you receive the all clear from your 6 week GP/Obstetrician check up to make sure that everything is healing well and there are no diastasis recti (abdominal separation) issues.
+We ask that you wait until you receive the all clear from your 6 week GP/Obstetrician check up to make sure that everything is healing well and there are no diastasis recti abdominal separation issues.
 Always start with Level 1 Vinyasa or Yin class after pregnancy and allow yourself time to get back into routine after such a big change.
 As always, please modify as necessary based on how you feel on the day.

 Is there an age limit at (Here) Yoga?

 Yes, children must be at least 10 years old to practice at (Here) Yoga.
 Children aged 10-14 years old can practice but it must be with a guardian, while children 15 years old and older can practice with no guardian.
-No children can be left in the reception area unattended whilst classes are on.
+No children can be left in the reception area unattended whilst classes are on, for their safety.

 Signup for Studio Updates